mattrosi/WP17/outline.md

 # Abstract

-- new generation in under-served areas often to high
+- new generation in under-served areas often too high
 - we compare survey estimation to observed electricity use